No sport is more popular than professional football, and most people think that a cable subscription is the only way to watch their favorite team.

 If you don’t mind pairing Sling with an over-the-antenna, you can save at least $15 per month compared to other live TV streaming services.

 *Missing out on your local channels?
-Read our guide on how to watch FOX without a cable provider here to learn how to get your local affiliate.*
+Read our guide on how to watch FOX without cable to learn how to get your local affiliate.*

 If you get Orange + Blue, you’ll also receive: